 Run the chopper, but do not lift or press the pelvis too close to the pole.
 Leave it slightly behind.
 Hold the pole sideways to the pole and grip the pole with your near-foot in the inner thigh and tibia area.
 After that, lower the top of the body down and grip the pole with the armpit.
 Lower your head down.
 If you hold on well, keep your hands back, keeping your armpit, hip, and shin together.

+Bonus Move: 11.
 Barrel with wide grip

 - Stand facing the pole, grip the pole with your hands with a wide grip, the lower arm with the ring facing down straight (but do not turn off your elbow).

 - At the same time, tilt the body slightly towards the lower arm.